Video: Introduction to the LabVIEW Environment

 Figure 7.
 Block Diagram

 Objects on the front panel window appear as terminals on the block diagram.
 Terminals are entry and exit ports that exchange information between the front panel and block diagram.
-Terminals are analogous to parameters and constants in text-based programming languages.
+They are analogous to parameters and constants in text-based programming languages.
 Types of terminals include control or indicator terminals and node terminals.
 Control and indicator terminals belong to front panel controls and indicators.
-Data you enter into the front panel controls (a and b in the previous front panel) enter the block diagram through the control terminals.
-The data then enter the Add and Subtract functions.
+Data points you enter into the front panel controls (a and b in the previous front panel) enter the block diagram through the control terminals.
+The data points then enter the Add and Subtract functions.
 When the Add and Subtract functions complete their calculations, they produce new data values.
 The data values flow to the indicator terminals, where they update the front panel indicators (a+b and a–b in the previous front panel).

 Controls, indicators, and constants behave as inputs and outputs of the block diagram algorithm.
 Consider the implementation of the algorithm for the area of a triangle: